 - This approach is too simplistic.
 An entire new crypto ecosystem has evolved within a short time span;

-- Regulators and policymakers should acknowledge and appreciate that this ecosystem has the potential to offer value market participants, consumers and regulators are looking for;
+- Regulators and policymakers should acknowledge and appreciate that this ecosystem has the potential to offer value to industry participants, consumers and regulators;

-- The current approach taken is fragmented.
-Instead, they should take a systemic approach and help this new market mature in order for it to offer its value;
+- The current approach taken by regulators and policymaker is fragmented.
+Instead, they should take a systemic approach and help this new ecosystem/market mature in order for it to offer its value;

 - Proponents of the crypto ecosystem should be more forward thinking and take a more proactive and cooperative approach towards regulators and policymakers.

 1 Ban!
-Also the Netherlands should ban cryptocurrencies according to a recent opinion (Dutch only) of a director of the Netherlands Bureau for Economic Policy Analysis (a public economic research institute).
+According to a recent opinion (Dutch only) of a director of the Netherlands Bureau for Economic Policy Analysis (a public economic research institute) the Netherlands should ban cryptocurrencies.

 The key argument is that cryptocurrencies do not meet the main functions of fiat money: store of value, unit of account, and medium of exchange: